 Informing this work is the history of sea myth, ideas of the unknown and of marine legend.

-sea creature wrestling is a study in dissimilarity; both in its formal elements (pure white vs. bright colour) and its content (aggression vs. passivity, spectacular vs. ordinary, mythical vs. human).
+the mollusc & me is a study in dissimilarity; both in its formal elements (pure white vs. bright colour) and its content (aggression vs. passivity, spectacular vs. ordinary, mythical vs. human).
 This installation involves interactions between witness and aggressor, hunter and target, normal and uncanny.